SaintSkeeta/LaunchSitecoreTDS/README.md

 - Ensure the version of Sitecore you install matches the version of the branch/tag you are using for this repository.

-#### Restore all NuGet packages ####
-Sitecore NuGet Packages should be generated using the [Sitecore NuGet Package Generator](https://bitbucket.org/seanholmesby/sitecore-nuget-packages-generator) tool.
-Setup a custom NuGet Package Source, either by creating it as a local NuGet folder, or follow [these steps](http://blog.alen.pw/2014/10/internal-sitecore-nuget-server.html) to setup a private Proget NuGet repostory, where you can upload the generated Sitecore packages.
-Note: The updated generator tool creates single DLL NuGet paackages for only Sitecore.*.DLLs, as well as package groupings for easy consumtion.

-Either explicitly restore all of the NuGet packages, or [make Visual Studio will restore them during your build](http://www.codeproject.com/Articles/680678/Keep-Nuget-Packages-Out-of-Source-Control-with-Nug).

-Also the [HedgehogDevelopment.TDS NuGet package from your TDS install zip](http://hedgehogdevelopment.github.io/tds/chapter5.html#tds-builds-using-cloud-servers) should be added to your local repository as well.

 #### Set your TDS Deployment Settings ####
 The default settings in the solution are to built to `D:\Sites\Launch\Website` and `http://launch.local`.
 You can choose something else for your site and easily configure the project by performing the following:-